-Study confirms anatomic existence of the elusive G-spotApril 25th, 2012 in Other /
+Study confirms anatomic existence of the elusive G-spotApril 25, 2012 in Medicine & Health / Other

 For centuries, women have been reporting engorgement of the upper, anterior part of the vagina during the stage of sexual excitement, despite the fact the structure of this phenomenon had not been anatomically determined.